andrevidela/Research-report/Thesis/index.md

 This program attempts to simulate the previous signature by creating a dependency between `n` and a vector of length `n` containing copies of the variable `m`[^12] with the type `mult : (1 n : Nat) -> (1 _ : Vect n Nat) -> Nat `.

-As we’ve demonstrated, we technically can express more complex relationship between linear types provided they implement our interfaces `Drop` and `Copy`.
+As we’ve demonstrated, we technically can express a more complex relationship between linear types provided they implement our interfaces `Drop` and `Copy`.
 However, the extra work to make the dependency explicit in the type isn’t worth the effort.
 Indeed, giving up this dependency allows us to write the following program:

 ```haskell
 lmult : (1 n, m : Nat) -> Nat